Impact of the COVID-19 pandemic on Hajj: Hajj 2021

 On 12 June 2021, Saudi authorities banned foreign visitors for the second consecutive year and limited the pilgrimage to 60,000 people.
 It also imposed as condition that people participating be between the ages of 18 and 65, vaccinated and without chronic diseases.

 International reactions

-On 15 May 2020, the Singapore Muslims Council (MUIS) advised to skip Hajj in this year due to the COVID-19 pandemic.
+On 15 May 2020, the Singapore Muslims Council (MUIS) advised pilgrims to skip Hajj that year due to the COVID-19 pandemic.

 On 2 June 2020, the Indonesian Minister of Religious Affairs declared cancelling the 2020 Hajj before any groups of Indonesian pilgrims headed to Mecca.

 On 6 June 2020, the Indian Hajj Committee announced it would provide refunds to all the pilgrims who were unable to attend Hajj in 2020.

 On 11 June 2020, Malaysia announced it was barring pilgrims from attending Hajj in 2020 out of concerns over the danger of COVID-19, and the high spreadability of the virus in crowded places.